 Atkin Chambers is a leader in its field: construction law.
-Our barristers are regularly instructed to advise and act as advocates in relation to some of the largest and most complex international and domestic disputes in their field of expertise.
-Members of Atkin Chambers have been involved in many of the most high profile domestic disputes in the fields of construction, technology, power, energy, computers and telecommunications of recent years, both in court and arbitration.
-Examples domestically and internationally include The Shard, The Olympic Stadium, the upgrade of London Underground, Heathrow T5, the Grenfell Tower Inquiry, The Panama Canal, airports across the Middle and Far East, flagship road and rail infrastructure, and oil and gas and renewable energy projects.
-Our barristers are also regularly involved in high-value construction, energy and infrastructure projects around the globe and regularly appear at international arbitrations seated in locations such as the Gulf States, Hong Kong and Singapore.
-Significant opportunities for international travel and practice exist at the junior end of chambers.
+Its barristers are regularly instructed to advise on, and act as advocates in relation to, some of the largest and most complex international and domestic disputes in their field of expertise.
+Members of Atkin Chambers have been involved in many of the most high-profile domestic disputes in the fields of construction, engineering and infrastructure of recent years, both in court and arbitration.
+Examples domestically and internationally include The Shard, The Olympic Stadium, the upgrade of London Underground, Heathrow T5, the Grenfell Tower Inquiry, The Panama Canal, airports across the Middle and Far East, flagship road and rail infrastructure, and oil and gas projects in the Middle East, Africa and Asia-Pacific.
+Members regularly appear at international arbitrations seated in locations such as the Gulf States and Asia-Pacific.
+Significant opportunities for international travel and practise exist at the junior end of chambers.
 Chambers was awarded the Legal 500 Set of the Year for both construction and energy, and international arbitration in 2019.

-Applicants for pupillage should have a first-class degree or a good 2.1 degree.
+Applicants for pupillage should have a first-class degree or a good 2.1.
 Postgraduate qualifications are viewed favourably but are not essential.
 Applications from non-law graduates are welcomed.
-Preexisting knowledge of construction law is not required.
+Pre-existing knowledge of construction law is not required.

 Atkin Chambers takes recruitment to pupillage and tenancy extremely seriously.
-The market-leading pupillage award of £72,500 reflects this.
-The pupillage year is highly structured and provides all of the Bar Council’s training requirements along with the additional training Chambers considers is necessary for successful entry into the high-quality commercial work of its practice.
+A market-leading pupillage award of £72,500 reflects this.
+The pupillage year is highly structured and provides all of the Bar Council’s training requirements along with the additional training chambers considers is necessary for successful entry into the high-quality commercial work of its practice.
 Chambers provides its own advocacy training and assessment in addition to that provided by the Inns of Court.
-Full and up-to-date details of the structure and goals of Chambers’ pupillage training programme may be reviewed on our website.
-Chambers is committed to applying equal opportunities good practice.
+Full and up-todate details are available on chambers’ website.

-Applications for the year starting in October 2019 open on Saturday 30 September 2017 and close at midnight on Wednesday 13 December 2017.
-Applications should be made by sending a CV, a covering letter of no more than two pages in length and two references (of which at least one should be academic) to email@example.com.
+Applications for the year starting in September 2021 will open in December 2019 but dates are TBC and candidates should check Atkin Chambers’ website.
+Applications should be made by sending a CV, a covering letter of no more than two pages in length and two references (of which at least one should be academic) to firstname.lastname@example.org.